elke01/elke01/README.md

 # About Me
 Hii👋, I'm a final year student taking Bachelor of Computer Science in Data Science at Monash University Malaysia.
-I have a strong interest in the world of Big Data and have aquired the relevant skillsets in data engineering and machine learning through my studies and projects.
+I have a strong interest in the world of Big Data and have aquired the relevant skillsets in data science, data engineering and machine learning through my studies and projects.

 # Skills
 - Programming Languages : Python | R | Java | HTML (basic) | CSS (basic) | Javascript (basic)